SoftUni-Internal/interactive-content/EN/00-Introduction-To-Databases/02-Database-Engine.md

 The server in a client-server model is simply the **DBMS**, whereas the client is the database application serviced by the **DBMS**.

-We have distributed client-server when the client is on one computer and the server and database are on another.
+We have distributed client-servers when the client is on one computer and the server and database are on another.
 It is simply referred to as the client-server model.

 The connection between the client and the server is done over **TCP/IP** - Transmission Control Protocol/Internet Protocol.